Heart failure prevention and care in Dallas, TX

 Goals of heart failure treatment and recovery

-Our multi-specialty team of experts, including heart failure cardiologists, surgeons, critical care specialists, internal medicine hospitalists, nurse practitioners, nurse coordinators, social workers, nutritionists and physical therapists will complete initial evaluations.
-This will help provide answers to the underlying cause of heart failure.
+Our multispecialty team of experts, including heart failure cardiologists, surgeons, critical care specialists, internal medicine hospitalists, nurse practitioners, nurse coordinators, social workers, nutritionists and physical therapists complete initial evaluations.
+This helps provide answers to the underlying cause of heart failure.

-We pride ourselves in educating patients on heart weakness and what patients need to know to prevent future relapse because better communication means better care.
-Upon discharge, patients will be connected to our Heart Failure Clinic on campus.
+We pride ourselves on educating patients about heart weakness and what they need to know to prevent future relapse.
+Upon discharge, patients are connected to our Heart Failure Clinic on campus.
 Through the clinic, our providers continue outpatient management to prevent readmission to the hospital.

 Specialized procedures for advanced heart failure

-Heart failure specialists at Medical City Heart Hospital have access to defibrillators to prevent sudden arrhythmia, biventricular pacemakers to resynchronize the electrical system of the heart.
-Physicians also perform CardioMEMS, a minimally-invasive procedure that allows constant monitoring of lung pressures and fluid levels.
+Heart failure specialists at Medical City Heart Hospital have access to defibrillators to prevent sudden arrhythmia and biventricular pacemakers to resynchronize the electrical system of the heart.
+Physicians also perform CardioMEMS, a minimally invasive procedure allowing constant monitoring of lung pressures and fluid levels.

-The Multi-disciplinary team is trained in using invasive pumps and extracorporeal membrane oxygenation (ECMO) devices to help recover patients.
+The multidisciplinary team is trained in using invasive pumps and devices to help patients recover.
 Through research initiatives, our team has access to leading-edge technology to assist patients.

 Heart assist devices